-An emissions inventory is the first step in developing an effective energy and climate plan.
-Greenhouse gas emissions fall into three categories:**

-**Text A**

-An emissions inventory is the first step in developing an effective energy and climate plan.
-Stanford reports its official Scope I and II emissions to the nonprofit The Climate Registry (TCR)1, a nonprofit emissions registry for North America.
+Stanford has reported its official Scope 1 and 2 emissions to The Climate Registry (TCR)1, a non-profit emissions registry for North America, since 2006.
 These emissions follow TCR's General Reporting Protocol, are third-party verified, and are reported publically on TCR's website.
-The inventory's geographic boundary includes the Stanford main campus and leased spaces but not emissions from Stanford Hospital and Clinics (SHC) or SLAC National Accelerator Laboratory, since they are both district organizations that do not fall under the university's operational control.
+The inventory's geographic boundary includes the Stanford main campus and leased spaces but not emissions from Stanford Hospital and Clinics (SHC) or SLAC National Accelerator Laboratory, since they are both distinct organizations that do not fall under the university's operational control.

 1In 2001, the State of California created the nonprofit California Climate Action Registry (CCAR) to facilitate the voluntary accounting and reporting of greenhouse gas emissions within the state.
 CCAR stopped collecting emissions inventories in 2010 and transitioned its membership to TCR.
 Stanford joined the CCAR in 2006 and used its protocol to prepare and file its GHG emission inventories through 2009.
 In 2010, Stanford transitioned to TCR's protocol for its emissions inventory.